The Chronic Job Hopper

 About the TCJH Book

-The Chronic Job Hopper: My Ongoing Battle with Attention Deficit Disorder 1969-2005
+The Chronic Job Hopper: My Ongoing Battle with Attention Deficit Disorder 1969-2005 by David Wilkowske

 Visit the Book Order Page